leogregianin/boox_api/README.md

 # BooxApi

-Bookstore REST API with Elixir and Phoenix
+Open Bookstore REST API with Elixir and Phoenix

 ## Endpoints